Tim Wu: Why the Courts Will Have to Save Net Neutrality - Slashdot

 Re: (Score:2)

-Telecomes disagree with his logic (Score:3)
+Telecomes disagree with his logic (Score:5, Insightful)

 From what we know so far, Mr. Pai's rationale for eliminating the rules is that cable and phone companies, despite years of healthy profit, need to earn even more money than they already do -- that is, that the current rates of return do not yield adequate investment incentives.